-In 2013, Medellin was named the most Innovative City of the Year having been selected from a listed of over 200 cities compiled by the Urban Land Institute. https://www.escapeartist.com/colombia/live/2013/04/15/medellin-is-a-winner/ Certainly the city has been acknowledged for its social innovation but many people do not realize that Medellin plans to be the most technologically advanced city in the world by 2021.
+In 2013, Medellin was named the Most Innovative City of the Year having been selected from a listed of over 200 cities compiled by the Urban Land Institute.
+Medellin is a Winner Certainly the city has been acknowledged for its social innovation but many people do not realize that Medellin plans to be the most technologically advanced city in the world by 2021.
 Through a private/publicly supported organization known as Ruta N, very specific plans and projects are underway to do just that.
 Here are just a few examples.

-Not only does Medellin plan to be the most technologically advanced city, they plan to be the most creative city, at least in Colombia.
-Very soon Medellin will house a 170 million usd audio-visual facility, with six sound stages, a 5,381-square-foot motion capture studio, two office towers, and a hotel among its list of state-of-the-art amenities.
-This film complex will be located 10 minutes to the east city of the city, enroute to the international airport.
+Not only does Medellin plan to be the most technologically advanced city, but they also plan to be the most creative city, at least in Colombia.
+Very soon Medellin will house a 170 million USD audio-visual facility, with six sound stages, a 5,381-square-foot motion capture studio, two office towers, and a hotel among its list of state-of-the-art amenities.
+This film complex will be located 10 minutes to the eastern city of the city, en route to the international airport.

-Medellin´s Film Commission was launched in 2013. https://www.escapeartist.com/colombia/invest/2013/11/10/colombian-film-industry-tax-incentives/ At that time it was announced that producers must spend more than 200,000 usd in Medellin would have access to the 15% rebate that the city is offering.
+Medellin´s Film Commission was launched in 2013.
+Colombian Film Tax Incentives At that time it was announced that producers must spend more than 200,000 usd in Medellin would have access to the 15% rebate that the city is offering.
 In fact Medellin is the only city in Colombia that offers rebates in addition to the national offers to filmmakers.

-The film, ”The 33”, starring Antonio Banderas along with Juliette Pinoche was the first international film to qualify for the 40% production and 20% logistical (transportation, catering, etc) rebates after a national expenditure of approximately 600,000 usd.
+The film, ”The 33”, starring Antonio Banderas along with Juliette Pinoche was the first international film to qualify for the 40% production and 20% logistical (transportation, catering, etc) rebates after a national expenditure of approximately 600,000 USD.
 Film services for non-national projects must be hired through several Colombian companies, previously registered at the Film Office.
-The budget cap for 2014 for total fund was approximately 12 million usd.
+The budget cap for 2014 for the total fund was approximately 12 million USD.